plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

    Instructions and tips for running Plone 5.2 with Python 3

-Make custom packages Python 3 ready
+Make Custom Packages Python 3 Ready
 ===================================

 Principles